artur-ciocanu/launch.en/help/extension-dev/edge/data-element-types.md

 ---
 # Data-element types in edge extensions

 A data-element-type library module retrieves a piece of data.
-How this piece of data is retrieved is up to you.
-For example, you can use a data element type to allow Adobe Experience Platform data collection users to retrieve a piece of data from the XDM layer or their custom data layer?
+The module author determines how this piece of data is retrieved.
+For example, you can use a data element type to allow Adobe Experience Platform users to retrieve a piece of data from the XDM layer or their custom data layer.
+This document provides examples concerning the implementation of edge extension data element types.

 >[!IMPORTANT]
 >